Is it possible to teach adults with autism to speak?

-Thank you very much for submitting this question.
 Unfortunately, the simple answer is that we don’t know because there is no research evidence that tells us one way or the other.
-There are reports of individuals which indicate that it may be possible (see for example http://www.theguardian.com/society/2015/apr/29/unlock-secrets-autism-national-project), but what works for one individual may not work for another.
+There are reports of individuals which indicate that it may be possible (see for example, Helping to unlock the secrets of autism), but what works for one individual may not work for another.
 Because of that we cannot make any predictions about particular individuals.
 However, it is important not to assume anything.
-Experiences through work, reading of the research literature, and listening to the personal stories of people with autism and their families lead us to think that we can’t predict what individual people with autism can or cannot learn, and we shouldn’t give up trying to help them to learn skills.
+Experiences through work, reading of the research literature, and listening to the personal stories of Autistic people and their families lead us to think that we can’t predict what individual Autistic people can or cannot learn, and we shouldn’t give up trying to help them to learn skills.
 We shouldn’t be surprised by surprises.

 Written in consultation with Dr David Trembath

 NHMRC ECR Fellow, Menzies Health Institute Queensland, Griffith University

 Adjunct Research Fellow, Olga Tennison Autism Research Centre

 Published June 2016